PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 which are language or even region-specific: *Ovis aries*, for example, has valid English vernaculars including lamb, sheep, wild sheep, and domestic sheep.

-Finally, taxonomic nomenclature changes regularly, with groups being split, merged, or moved to a new position in the tree of life; this is, notably, a common occurrence with viral taxonomy, each subsequent version of which can differ markedly from the last; compare, *e.g* @Lefkowitz2018VirTax to
+In addition, taxonomic nomenclature changes regularly, with groups being split, merged, or moved to a new position in the tree of life; often, taxonomic revisions lead to these events occuring simultaneously.
+This is, notably, a common occurrence with viral taxonomy, each subsequent version of which can differ markedly from the last; compare, *e.g* @Lefkowitz2018VirTax to
 @Walker2020ChaVir, where entire viral sub-trees were split, re-organized, and created within just two years.
+As a consequence any mapping of names to other biological entities can become outdated, and therefore invalid.
 These taxonomic changes have profound implications for the way we perceive biodiversity at global scales [@Dikow2009BioRes], to the point were taxonomic revisions should sometimes be actively conducted to improve *e.g.* conservation outcomes [@Melville2021RetApp].

-To add to the complexity, one must also consider that most taxa names are at some point manually typed, which has the potential to introduce additional mistakes in raw data; it is likely to expect that such mistakes may arise when attempting to write down the (perfectly valid) names of the bacterial isolate known as *Myxococcus llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochensis*, or of the crowned slaty flycatcher *Griseotyrannus aurantioatrocristatus*.
+None of these issues, were they to happen in isolation, would be very difficult to deal with.
+Indeed, performing the lookup for any text string in any database is a trivial operation.
+But to add to the complexity, one must also consider that most taxa names are at some point manually typed, which has the potential to introduce additional sources of variation in raw data; it is likely to expect that such mistakes may arise when attempting to write down the (perfectly valid) names of the bacterial isolate known as *Myxococcus llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochensis*, or of the crowned slaty flycatcher *Griseotyrannus aurantioatrocristatus*.
 These mistakes are more likely when dealing with hyper-diverse samples (demanding to memorize